mhurley100/pands-project/README.md

 2. Go to my repository [https://github.com/mhurley100/pands-project.git]
 3. Click the Clone or download button

-## How to run the code:

-1. Python is required to run the programs
-2. Using the Command Line interface execute each program

-## The problem set contains the following:

-1. Readme.md

 ## Research
-The data set records 3 classes of iris.
-50 Iris's are logged for species and dimensions (length and width) of its sepal and petal measurements in centimetres.
-The Iris flowers were taken from the same location, measured by the same person, and with the same instrument.
+Ronald A. Fischer (British statistician and biologist) formulated linear discriminant analysis using a multivariate data set (Iris) in his 1936 paper "The use of multiple measurements in taxonomic problems".
+The Iris flowers were taken from the same location, measured by the same person and with the same instrument.

-Petals — the usually brightly coloured parts that together form most of a flower Sepals — one of the outer part that surround the petals (usually small and green)
+The data set comprises 50 samples from each of three species of Iris:
+1. Iris setosa
+2. Iris virginica
+3. Iris versicolor

+Four features are were measured from each sample:
+1. Sepal length (cm)
+2. Speal width (cm)
+3. Petal length (cm)
+4. Petal width (cm)

+The goal of discriminant analysis is given four measurements a flower can be classified correctly.

 Investigate: